|

 introduction right out.
 If

-the DJ is able to make an impact on the
+the DJ is able to make an impact on

-bang, not a whimper.
+with a bang, not a whimper.

 - Similar to the